"Can a bank"

 require an escrow account for my home loan?

 Yes.
 Some lenders may require you to pay extra money with your monthly payment to cover the cost of property taxes and insurance, while others may give you the choice to save for those expenses yourself.
 In some cases, a lender may require an escrow account because of federal law, which requires escrow accounts for some types of loans.
 You may find information about when an escrow account is required in the brochure Shopping for a mortgage?
 What you can expect under federal rules (CFPB).
-In addition, the Department of Housing and Urban Development website provides information about how to calculate escrow account balances.
+In addition, the Consumer Financial Protection Bureau website contains information on the regulatory requirements for calculating escrow account balances.

 ask me for additional information when I make a large deposit or withdrawal?